Notre Dame College

+Notre Dame College (Notre Dame College of Ohio or NDC) was a private Catholic college in South Euclid, Ohio, United States.
+Established in 1922 by the Sisters of Notre Dame as a women's college, it was coeducational from January 2001 until its closure.
+The Sisters of Notre Dame ended their sponsorship of the college in 2023.
+In February 2024, the college announced it would be closing at the end of the spring semester, with agreements in place for existing students to complete their degrees at partner colleges and universities.
+The college ultimately closed on May 2, 2024.

-While the majority of Notre Dame's students are from Ohio, the student body represents 35 states and 21 countries.
-The college offers a number of extracurricular activities to its students, including athletics, honor societies, clubs, student organizations, and athletics.
+While the majority of Notre Dame's students were from Ohio, the student body represented 35 states and 21 countries in 2022.
+The college offered a number of extracurricular activities to its students, including honor societies, clubs, student organizations, and athletics.

-Fielding athletic teams known as the Notre Dame Falcons, the college is a member of the National Collegiate Athletic Association (NCAA) at the Division II level.
-Notre Dame is a member of the Mountain East Conference (MEC), a Division II conference that began playing in the 2013–14 school year.
+The college was a member of the National Collegiate Athletic Association (NCAA) at the Division II level and fielded athletic teams known as the Falcons.
+Notre Dame was a member of the Mountain East Conference (MEC), a Division II conference that began playing in the 2013–14 school year.
 Prior to joining the NCAA, the college competed in the NAIA as a member of the American Mideast Conference.
-The official school and athletic colors are royal blue and gold.
+The official school and athletic colors were royal blue and gold.